PatrickMartinRamos/EnglishTekContainer/README.md

 # EnglishTekContainer

-Unity container application that downloads an interactive catalog, loads remote AssetBundles, and launches interactive scenes (for example ID106 and ID213).
+Unity container application that downloads an interactive catalog, loads remote AssetBundles, and launches interactive
 ## What This Project Does

 - Downloads catalog JSON from server.